Get insider access

 Our Verdict

-Okay for mixed usage.
-The Sony S100F has a fairly neutral, but slightly muddy sound profile that is better suited for dialogue-oriented content.
-It lacks bass and has trouble reproducing the deep rumble and punch of bass, which affects its performance with bass-heavy music genres and movies.
-On the upside, it can get pretty loud and most people should be satisfied with it.
-It also performs quite well at max volume and its overall build quality is decent.
-However, this bar won’t be great for an immersive movie listening experience, as it lacks height channel and support for Atmos content.
+The Sony HT-S100F is mediocre for mixed usage.
+This bar has a slightly uneven sound profile since it struggles to reproduce the deep rumble and punch of bass, affecting its performance with bass-heavy music genres and movies.
+It's better suited for dialogue-oriented content since vocals and instruments sound clear.
+It's also loud enough to fill a large room and performs quite well at max volume.
+Its overall build quality is decent, too.
+However, this bar won't be great for an immersive movie listening experience as it lacks height channel and support for Atmos content.

 Pros